 Hong joined Watsi on August 8th, 2013.
-Five years ago, Hong became the 635th member to automatically support a new Watsi patient every month.
-Since then, 5,326 more people have become monthly donors!
-Hong's most recent donation traveled 8,500 miles to support Philip, a widower from Kenya, to fund a severe fracture in his leg.
+Eight years ago, Hong joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Hong's most recent donation traveled 8,700 miles to support Tumaini, an 11-month-old baby from Tanzania, to fund her clubfoot repair surgery.